Finland

 The experiments were performed in Finland by a Russian researcher named Podkletnov.
 There has not yet been a conclusive and credible test of this effect.

-investigations will probably take through the rest of 1997 before they
+will probably take through the rest of 1997 before they have anything

 To be fully open minded about such things, one has to be equally ready to accept that there is, and that there is NOT new effects being discovered here.

-weight change effect".
-We won't know for sure what it is until it has actually
+change effect".
+We won't know for sure what it is until it has

-been confirmed and more fully analyzed.
-The original reports on this subject
+actually been confirmed and more fully analyzed.
+The original reports

 pOrtals: